2017 Zimbabwean coup d'état: 18 November

-Sunday, 19 November
+19 November

 Mugabe was sacked by his party, and his wife and 20 of her associates were expelled as party members.
 However, in a speech delivered in Harare and broadcast on state television around the country, Mugabe ignored the party's actions and the political pressure around him, declining to resign and saying he would preside over the upcoming party conference.
 ZANU-PF issued Mugabe a deadline of noon on 20 November to resign or face impeachment.

-Monday, 20 November
+20 November

 Mugabe ignored the noon deadline for his resignation.
 Paul Mangwana, ZANU–PF's deputy secretary for legal affairs, said that impeachment could be set in motion as early as the next day.
 Mugabe would be impeached on the basis that he "allowed his wife to usurp constitutional power".

 Mangwana announced that party members had "unanimously" agreed to remove Mugabe from office and would work with the opposition MDC party to remove Mugabe in a two-day period.
 Mangwana also stated that a committee would be set up on 21 November and that the vote for impeachment would occur on 22 November.

 Chiwenga announced in a televised address that Mnangagwa would soon return to Zimbabwe and hold talks with Mugabe, with whom he had now been in contact, and that the military coup, dubbed "Operation Restore Legacy", was progressing well.

-British news agency Reuters reported that impeachment proceedings would proceed after the ruling ZANU–PF party completed the draft for a motion of impeachment.
+Reuters reported that impeachment proceedings would proceed after the ruling ZANU–PF party completed the draft for a motion of impeachment.
 A copy of the draft, which also included a motion for a no-confidence vote, was obtained by British newspaper The Daily Telegraph.
 Of ZANU–PF's 250 lawmakers, all but 20 at a caucus meeting endorsed the impeachment motion, according to party chairman Simon Khaya-Moyo.

 Tsvangirai called for an all-stakeholders meeting to chart the country's future and an internationally supervised process for the forthcoming elections.
 He said an all-inclusive process to take the country to legitimacy was the only way forward.

-Tuesday, 21 November
+21 November

-In a sitting of the House of Assembly, Sen. Monica Mutsvangwa of the ZANU–PF caucus made the motion to convene a joint session of Parliament with the full Senate for the impeachment of Mugabe, and MP James Maridadi of the MDC-T seconded the motion.
+In a sitting of the House of Assembly, Senator Monica Mutsvangwa of the ZANU–PF caucus made the motion to convene a joint session of Parliament with the full Senate for the impeachment of Mugabe, and MP James Maridadi of the MDC-T seconded the motion.
 The MPs then adjourned to the Harare International Conference Centre for the joint session because the Parliament building could not accommodate a joint sitting.
 The joint session was tasked with deciding on impeachment by a majority vote and selecting a nine-member committee to investigate the allegations against Mugabe: